kar722/a1-gaming/README.md

 ### Overall Scrum Board: https://github.com/kar722/a1-gaming/projects/1
 ### Overall Contributers' Tab: https://github.com/kar722/a1-gaming/graphs/contributors

+## Objective:
+We want our website to model an e-commerce website with the purpose of reselling gaming equipment, like computers, PC parts, and peripherals.
+We are planning on changing the code within the pages that we changed from Hawkers, Kangaroos, and Walruses into PCs, Console, and Mice respectively.
+We are also including about me pages that will be done in a dropdown as well as a greet function.
+Our final goal is to create something where someone can view different items and possibly buy something.

 # Team Repository: A1 Gaming (Daniel, William, Karthik, Dylan)

 ### Timeboxes (Sprint 7 and 8 From Oct.
 4 - Oct.
 15):